 Criticality and reliability-centered maintenance go hand-in-hand.
 Think about it: We’re told to prioritize PMs for critical assets, to build a TPM plan that accommodates critical pieces of equipment, and to perform root cause analysis (opens in new tab) on machinery that we consider to be high priority based on criticality.
 But how do we decide what makes equipment critical?
 In short, it all comes down to risk.
 Performing criticality analysis allows you to understand the potential risks that could impact your business.

 What is criticality analysis?

-As we’ve defined it recently, FMEA is an approach that identifies all possible ways that equipment can fail, and analyzes the effect that those failures can have on the system as a whole.
-FMECA takes it a step further by assessing the risk associated with each failure mode, and then prioritizing corrective action that should be taken.
+As we’ve defined it recently, failure mode and effects analysis (FMEA) is an approach that identifies all possible ways that equipment can fail and analyzes the effect those failures can have on the system as a whole.
+Failure mode, effects, and criticality analysis (FMECA) takes it a step further by conducting a risk assessment for each failure mode, and then prioritizing what corrective actions should be taken.

 Why is criticality analysis important?